ninjabox77/cminor/README.md

 INT numbers[5] = Array[5](0)
 ```

-Note that mltidimensional arrays must be full in C Minor, no jagged arrays are possible.
+Note that mutidimensional arrays must be full in C Minor, no jagged arrays are possible.
 Dimensions are listed in a row-major ordering where spatial adjacency is determined by the rightmost index.

 ```c++
 INT numbers[3][4][2] = [